-Dare to be Fabulous has posted a new story for your reading enjoyment!
+Dare to be Fabulous has posted a new featured story for your reading enjoyment!
 This one comes from Ali Rushfield, who shares her personal experience of working in the writers’ rooms of several top-rated TV comedy series.
 An excerpt:

 Have you ever sat with eight to ten of the funniest people you’ve ever met, said something you thought was one of the most hilarious things your brain has ever managed to conjure up, and suddenly felt invisible?

-Before I link to her story, I’ll indulge in a little personal background.
+Before I link to her story, I shall indulge in a little personal background.
 I met Ali Rushfield when she was around five years old and I was 12.
 Our families were neighbors in Tokyo for a couple of years and our mothers became fast friends.
 Even at such a young age, my family considered Ali to be a sharp, sarcastic and hilarious person.

 Fast forward to 2016, when Ali found out about my mother’s newly published memoir, read it, and immediately contacted me, sharing her amusement at being referenced as our neighbor’s “small child” in one of my mother’s stories.
 I was not surprised to find out that Ali is a TV comedy writer, and a great one at that.
-She’s been a writer on two TV series created by Judd Apatow and other notable shows, but I’ll defer to her DTBF story for more about that.
+She’s been a writer on two TV series created by Judd Apatow, and other notable shows, but I’ll defer to her DTBF story for more about that.

 Daring to be Fabulous can happen in all kinds of environments and circumstances.
-No one is immune to the experience of feeling uncertain or insecure or sincerely humbled.
-Success, and that includes personal triumphs as well as professional ones, includes a lot of facing up to one’s own fears, and an awful lot of daring.
+No one is immune to the experience of feeling uncertain, or insecure, or sincerely humbled.
+Success, and that includes personal triumphs as well as professional ones, includes a lot of facing up to one’s own fears and an awful lot of daring.
 Ali’s story is no exception.